llpeterson/internetworking/basic-ip.md

 	sharing common switches.</figcaption>
 </figure>

-In [Figure 13](#vpn), a virtual circuit network (using Frame Relay or ATM, for example) is used to provide the controlled connectivity among sites.
-It is also possible to provide a similar function using an IP network—an internetwork—to provide the connectivity.
-However, we cannot just connect the various corporations` sites to a single internetwork because that would provide connectivity between corporation X and corporation Y, which we wish to avoid.
+In [Figure 13](#vpn), a virtual circuit network (using ATM, for example) is used to provide the controlled connectivity among sites.
+It is also possible to provide a similar function using an IP network to provide the connectivity.
+However, we cannot just connect the various corporations' sites to a single internetwork because that would provide connectivity between corporation X and corporation Y, which we wish to avoid.
 To solve this problem, we need to introduce a new concept, the *IP tunnel*.